 Promoting sustainable outcomes

-As well as using sustainability indexes to benchmark our Sustainability Strategy and ensure we are being responsible, we also work with and support the following organisations to promote sustainability outcomes in our sector.
+As well as using sustainability indices to benchmark our Sustainability Strategy and ensure we are being responsible, we also work with and support the following organisations to promote sustainability outcomes in our sector:

 In the UK

 Chartered Institute of Ecology and Environmental Management (CIEEM)

 We have supported CIEEM with developing and running professional training courses on Biodiversity Net Gain.
 We were also involved in developing the first set of good practice principles for Biodiversity Net Gain in the UK, helping to enrich biodiversity as a result of construction works.

 Balfour Beatty is a member of CECA and participates in all environmental committee meetings.
 The Civil Engineering Contractors Association is the representative body for organisations who work day-to-day to deliver, upgrade, and maintain the country’s infrastructure.

 Balfour Beatty is a partner of the CCS.
 The CCS is a not-for-profit, independent organisation founded to raise standards in the construction industry.
 Construction sites, companies and suppliers voluntarily register with the Scheme and agree to abide by the Code of Considerate Practice, designed to encourage best practice beyond statutory requirements.